telerik/winforms-docs/knowledge-base/edit-multi-page-tiff-image.md

 ## Description

 **RadImageEditor** supports Tiff images.
 However, support for multi-page Tiff images is not available at the moment.
-The following tutorial demonstrates a sample approach how achieve it.
+The following tutorial demonstrates a sample approach how to achieve it.

 ![edit-multi-page-tiff-image 001](images/edit-multi-page-tiff-image001.gif)